RIS-WITH/Malmo_Builder/README.md

 ```
 ## Using Malmo Builder

-1. clone the project in the MamloPlatform repositorie
+1. clone the project in the MamloPlatform repository

-2. launch 3 terminals and run in each one of them:
+2. launch 3 terminals and run a client in each one of them:
-in the malmo platform repositorie:
 ```sh
 cd Minecraft
 ./launchClient.sh
 ```
 3. navigate to Malmo_Builder

 4. run in the terminal ```sh python3 main.py```